 1. Genetic code triplet:

 2. Code degenerate.
-This means that each amino acid is encoded by more than one codon (2 to 6):
+This means that each amino acid is encoded by more than one codon (from 2 to 6):

-3. Code not overlapping.
-This means that sequentially located codons are sequentially located triplets of nucleotides:
+3. Code non-overlapping.
+This means that consecutive codons are sequentially arranged triplets of nucleotides:

 5. Specific.
-One and the same triplet cannot correspond to several amino acids.
+The same triplet cannot correspond to several amino acids.

-6. Protein synthesis begins with a start (start) codon OUT, which codes for the amino acid methionine.
+6. Protein synthesis starts from the start (initial) codon OUT, which codes for the amino acid methionine.

 7. Protein synthesis ends with one of three stop codons, non-coding amino acids: UAT, UAA, UTA.